Where The Passion Comes From

 The Family Business

-Tom’s son Fintan has worked in Clareen Banjos for the past 10 years.
+Tom’s son Fintan has worked in Clareen Banjos for the past 14 years and at this point in 2017 is head of production .
 Together they have established Clareen Banjos as the leading manufacturer of banjos in Ireland.
 They are continuously working to bring new and innovative elements to their banjo to improve it’s quality and tone/playability.